cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

 ### Password expiry, VALID UNTIL

 Password expiry via the `VALID UNTIL` role attribute requires a special mention.
-By default, roles that are not given a specific `VALID UNTIL` on creation have non-expiring passwords.
+By default in PostgreSQL, roles that are not given a specific `VALID UNTIL` on creation have non-expiring passwords.

 PostgreSQL uses a timestamp type for password expiry, and that includes support for values like `'infinity'`, `'tomorrow'`, or `'allballs'` (sic).
+The latter values are aliases for proper timestamps, but `'infinity'` cannot be translated to a Kubernetes timestamp.
 Please see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/datatype-datetime.html) for reference.